n1cknam3l3ss/IsaacSteamSynciOS/README.md

 Edmund McMillen, or Apple.
 It contains no Isaac application, DLC, saves, Steam credentials, Apple certificates, or DRM bypass.
-Source code is released under the [MIT License](LICENSE).
+Source code is released under the [MIT License](LICENSE). all credit goes to emp0ry all i did is just asked ai to implement rep+ support